cpadilla/christofer-rocks/src/blog/2011/3/The-Ebb-And-Flow-To-Multiply.md

 # {{ $page.title }}

 <div class="info"><b>Note:</b> This article was imported from my old blog, <a href="http://nakedlogic.blogspot.com/2011/03/ebb-and-flow-to-multiply.html">nakedlogic.blogspot.com</a>.
+The exact date is unknown, so the day is for chronological order.
 The original article had the soundcloud link to the song embedded, but since it's behind a paywall now, the embedded code doesn't work anymore.
 I've replaced the Soundcloud link with a Spotify one instead.</div>

 <iframe src="https://open.spotify.com/embed/track/43nIGHt7hkR2vfwIjesDon" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>